Penwith · TR19

 Planning Applications in St Buryan

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In St Buryan, that work is shaped by the place itself — St Buryan is an inland Penwith village with one of Cornwall's most substantial parish churches and a tight Conservation Area covering the churchyard and adjoining cottages, with a building stock that leans toward granite churchyard cottages and Victorian rectory-style houses.
+The St Buryan version of this work has its own character — St Buryan is an inland Penwith village with one of Cornwall's most substantial parish churches and a tight Conservation Area covering the churchyard and adjoining cottages, with a building stock that leans toward Victorian rectory-style houses and modern AONB-sensitive infill.

 Local context